History of TED

-The first six TED Talks were posted online in June 2006.
+The first six TED Talks were posted online on June 27, 2006.
 By September, they had reached more than one million views.
 TED Talks proved so popular that in 2007, TED's website was relaunched around them, giving a global audience free access to some of the world's greatest thinkers, leaders and teachers.

 In that same year, the TED Fellows program was launched to bring up-and-coming innovators from around the globe to the conference for free.
 The same year saw the creation of TEDx, a radical opening up of the TED format to local, independently organized events.
 Around the same time, we embarked on the Open Translation Project, creating the infrastructure for TED Talks to be translated into 100+ languages.

 In the fall of 2012, TED Talks celebrated its one billionth video view.
-As TED Talks continue to be watched around the world, with an average of 17 new page views a second, the TED, TEDActive and TEDGlobal conferences continue to inspire, motivate and thrill attendees.
-In 2014, TED celebrated its 30th anniversary in Vancouver, Canada, with TEDActive happening simultaneously in nearby Whistler.
+As TED Talks continue to be watched around the world, with an average of 17 new page views a second, TED conferences and events continue to inspire, motivate and thrill attendees.
+In 2014, the TED conference celebrated its 30th anniversary in Vancouver, Canada.
 The theme of this milestone conference: "The Next Chapter," both a reflection on developments of the past 30 years as well as a look at what's ahead.